Jessica Szohr

 Jessica Szohr (/ˈzɔr/; born March 31, 1985) is an American actress.
 She started her screen career appearing on television shows such as My Wife and Kids (2003), Joan of Arcadia (2004), What About Brian (2007) and CSI: Miami (2007).
 She gained recognition in 2007 with her breakthrough role as Vanessa Abrams on The CW's teen drama series Gossip Girl (2007–2012).
 She has appeared in feature films including the horror film Piranha 3D (2010), the comedy film I Don't Know How She Does It (2011), the comedy film The Internship (2013) and the comedy film Ted 2 (2015).
 Her recent television credits include Complications (2015), Kingdom (2015), Twin Peaks (2017) and Shameless (2017–18).
-Since 2018, she has been a main cast member of the Fox/Hulu science fiction series The Orville, as Talla Keyali.
+During 2018–2019, she was a main cast member of the Fox/Hulu science fiction series The Orville, as Talla Keyali.

 Early life

 Szohr was born in Menomonee Falls, Wisconsin.
 She is of Hungarian and one-quarter African-American descent, and the oldest of five children (Megan, Danielle, Nick, and Sadie).
 She started a cleaning company with a friend, cleaning their teachers' houses.

 Szohr started modeling as a child.
 She appeared in print ads for Kohl's department store.
 Subsequent modeling gigs followed, including prints for Crate & Barrel, Mountain Dew, Sears, Jockey and JanSport.
 Szohr graduated from Menomonee Falls High School a semester early and moved to Los Angeles with her mother at the age of 17 to pursue an acting career.
 She told Seventeen magazine that she "almost moved home like five times."
 She initially aspired to become an interior designer and had enrolled in Columbia College Chicago, but her agent ultimately convinced her to try pilot season auditions.